WebxCT/WebCT/Readme.md

 ## What WebCT *isn't*

-Although webCT aims to provide an all-in-one solution for simulation and reconstruction, a few aspects that WebCT is not:
+Although webCT aims to provide an all-in-one solution for simulation and reconstruction, a few aspects that WebCT does not cover:

 - Data analysis tool - *Export data from WebCT*
 - Batch processor - *Export configs & use gVirtualXRay*